-Parents living in Oxfordshire, Berkshire and Buckinghamshire can agree to have their child tested for the increased risk of type 1 diabetes free of charge.
+Parents living in the North East of England can agree to have their child tested for the increased risk of type 1 diabetes free of charge.
 Your agreement for this will be sought during your pregnancy or just after she or he is born.

 Only a few drops of blood are required for this, which are taken during regular newborn screening.

-If your child has an increased risk, we will invite you and your child to participate in the POInT study, which is designed to help prevent the development of type 1 diabetes
+If your child has an increased risk, we will invite you and your child to participate in the SINT1A study, which is designed to help prevent the development of type 1 diabetes

 What does an increased risk of type 1 diabetes mean?

 In the general European population, the risk of developing type 1 diabetes is 1 in 250.
 There are at least 50 gene regions in the human genome that are associated with an increased risk of developing type 1 diabetes.
-In the POInT study, we are investigating some of these genes.
-The result is used to calculate a risk score.
 Blood analysis will identify infants whose risk is ten percent or higher.

 Who can participate?

-Genetic screening for the risk of developing type 1 diabetes can be carried out quickly, safely and easily for children in Oxfordshire, Berkshire and Buckinghamshire as part of regular newborn screening in the first days of life.
+Genetic screening for the risk of developing type 1 diabetes can be carried out quickly, safely and easily for children in The North East of England as part of regular newborn screening in the first days of life.

 What are the advantages of participating?

-If the newborn screening reveals that your child has high-risk genes for type 1 diabetes, we will invite you and your child to participate in the POInT study.
-The aim is to train the immune system with insulin powder, which is ingested with food, and to help prevent autoimmunity from attacking insulin-producing cells.
-This way, we may find a way to prevent the development of type 1 diabetes.
+If the newborn screening reveals that your child has high-risk genes for type 1 diabetes, we will invite you and your child to participate in the SINT1A study.
+The aim of the study is to prevent the development of type 1 diabetes.
 Infants up to the age of six weeks can participate.

 Are there costs involved?

-Participation in the INGR1D genetic screening for type 1 diabetes is free.
+Participation in the INGR1D2 genetic screening for type 1 diabetes is free.